Styri/recipe_manager/README.md

 # Recipe Manager

-This is a a revamped version of my previous web-based recipe manager application with a new back-end(now C#/ASP.NET CORE), design and Javascript code.
+This is a a revamped version of my previous web-based recipe manager application with a new back-end(now C#/ASP.NET Core), design and Javascript code.

 ## Application Features